 What is Productive Persistence?

-The Carnegie Foundation defines “productive persistence” as the tenacity + good strategies students need to be academically successful.
+The Carnegie Foundation defines “Productive Persistence” as a set of behaviors that involves the tenacity and good strategies students need to be academically successful.
 Many students work hard in developmental math classes—studying long hours, nights and weekends—yet many of them do so using ineffective strategies.
 Others simply withdraw effort soon after the course begins.
 To help more students be academically successful, we want them to continue to persist when faced with challenges (tenacity) and to do so efficiently and effectively (good strategies).

 How can students’ motivation and engagement be affected reliably, at scale, and by diverse practitioners?